Warning Signs

 Faculty Relations Offices can offer support for faculty.

-Communications Offices might offer media training sessions, which can be particularly helpful when researching controversial topics.
+Communications Offices might offer media training sessions.

-If you are employed in a university, your Research Management Office can be a valuable source of information.
+Your Research Management Office can be a valuable source of information.

 Prior to meeting, ensure it is clear who will be in the meeting and why.